-These Application Notes illustrate a sample configuration Avaya Aura® Communication Manager Release 8.1 and Avaya Aura® Session Manager 8.1 with SIP Trunks to Avaya Session Border Controller for Enterprise (Avaya SBCE) when used to connect the AAPT SIP Voice SIP Trunking Service available from AAPT (Australia).
+These Application Notes illustrate a sample configuration Avaya Aura® Communication Manager Release 8.1 and Avaya Aura® Session Manager 8.1 with SIP Trunks to the Avaya Session Border Controller for Enterprise (Avaya SBCE) when used to connect the Optus Evolve Voice SIP Trunking Service available from Optus (Australia).

 Avaya Aura® Session Manager 8.1 is a core SIP routing and integration engine that connects disparate SIP devices and applications within an enterprise.
 Avaya Aura® Communication Manager 8.1 is a telephony application.
-Avaya SBCE is the point of connection between the Enterprise and the AAPT SIP Voice SIP Trunking Service and is used to not only secure the SIP trunk, but also to make adjustments to VoIP traffic for interoperability.
+The Avaya SBCE is the point of connection between the Enterprise and the Optus Evolve Voice SIP Trunking Service and is used to not only secure the SIP trunk, but also to make adjustments to VoIP traffic for interoperability.

-The SIP Voice SIP Trunking Service available from AAPT is one of the SIP-based Voice over IP (VoIP) services offered to enterprises in Australia for a variety of voice communications needs.
-The AAPT SIP Voice SIP Trunking Service allows enterprises in Australia to place outbound local and long distance calls, receive inbound Direct Inward Dialing (DID) calls from the PSTN, and place calls between an enterprise's sites.
+The Evolve Voice SIP Trunking Service available from Optus is one of many SIP-based Voice over IP (VoIP) services offered to enterprises in Australia for a variety of voice communications needs.
+The Optus Evolve Voice SIP Trunking Service allows enterprises in Australia to place outbound local and long distance calls, receive inbound Direct Inward Dialing (DID) calls from the PSTN, and place calls between an enterprise's sites.

-Purely as an example, the lab setup is configured in a non-redundant configuration (single Avaya Aura® Communication Manager, single Avaya Aura® Session Manager and a single Avaya SBCE).
+Purely as an example, the lab setup is configured in a non-redundant configuration (Single Avaya Aura® Communication Manager, single Avaya Aura® Session Manager and a single Avaya SBCE).
 Additional resiliency could be built in as per the standard supported configurations documented in other Avaya publications.

-On the private (enterprise) side, the Avaya Aura® Communication Manager "Processor Ethernet" or "procr" interface of Avaya Aura® Communication Manager is configured for SIP Trunking and is a SIP entity with associated SIP entity links in Avaya Aura® Session Manager.
-Additionally, Avaya SBCE is also configured as a SIP entity and has associated SIP entity links assigned within Avaya Aura® Session Manager.
+On the private (enterprise) side, the Avaya Aura® Communication Manager "Processor Ethernet" or "procr" interface of the Avaya Aura® Communication Manager is configured for SIP Trunking and is a SIP entity with associated SIP entity links in Avaya Aura® Session Manager.
+Additionally, the Avaya SBCE is also configured as a SIP entity and has associated SIP entity links assigned within the Avaya Aura® Session Manager.

-In the documented example, the "Processor Ethernet" of the Avaya server running Avaya Aura® Communication Manager 8.1 is configured for SIP Trunking to Avaya Aura® Session Manager and Avaya SBCE is utilizing TCP transport.
-Avaya SBCE is connected to the AAPT SIP Voice SIP Trunking Service, and the SIP signaling connectivity from Avaya SBCE toward AAPT uses UDP.
+In the documented example, the "Processor Ethernet" of the Avaya server running Avaya Aura® Communication Manager 8.1 is configured for SIP Trunking to Avaya Aura® Session Manager and the Avaya SBCE is utilizing TCP transport.
+The Avaya SBCE is connected to the Optus Evolve Voice SIP Trunking Service, and the SIP signaling connectivity from the Avaya SBCE toward Optus uses UDP.

-Avaya SBCE performs security and topology-hiding at the enterprise edge.
-In the sample configuration, all SIP signaling and RTP media between the enterprise and the AAPT SIP Voice SIP Trunking Service solution flow through the Avaya SBCE.
+The Avaya SBCE performs security and topology-hiding at the enterprise edge.
+In the sample configuration, all SIP signaling and RTP media between the enterprise and the Optus Evolve Voice SIP Trunking Service solution flow through the Avaya SBCE.